wcko87/bms-checklist/index.md

 ### Difficulty and Levels
 There are five difficulties you can set for a chart.
 BEGINNER, NORMAl, HYPER, ANOTHER and INSANE.

 Difficulty levels are on a scale of 1-12.
 These are called the normal scale levels and are used for BEGINNER, NORMAL, HYPER and ANOTHER charts.
-However, if you label the chart as INSANE, it may be assumed to use a different scale (1-25, where insane 1 is above normal 12).
+However, if you label the chart as INSANE, it sometimes refers to a different scale (1-25, where insane 1 is above normal 12).

 See [this link](https://github.com/wcko87/beatoraja-english-guide/wiki/Difficulty-Tables#difficulty-rating-system) for a reference on difficulty levels.